Working with Travel Agents Specializing in Disney Vacations

 Some agencies are bonded, but if they default or close their doors, the bond may not cover all the money they’ve been collecting from clients.
 In some states, agencies that process payments are legally required to put your money in an escrow account for your protection, but many states don’t require this.
 In any case, there is no reason why the agency should earn interest on your money!

-By the way, I don’t recommend paying for a vacation by check or debit card.
+By the way, we don’t recommend paying for a vacation by check or debit card.
 You have much better protection against losing your money if you pay with a credit card.

-The travel agent I use personally, talk with all the time, and can recommend wholeheartedly is Sue Pisaturo, whose company is called Small World Vacations.
+The travel agent we use personally, talk with all the time, and can recommend wholeheartedly is Sue Pisaturo, whose company is called Small World Vacations.

 Sue and all of her agents are Disney Specialists and College of Disney Knowledge graduates.
 Small World Vacations agents are required to have actually experienced the Disney destinations they sell.
 (In other words, if they are booking Disney cruises, they’ve actually been on a Disney cruise — often several cruises — themselves.)
-In addition, Small World agents complete ongoing education programs on-site at Walt Disney World and Disneyland.
+In addition, Small World agents complete ongoing education programs on-site at Walt Disney World, Disneyland, and Universal Orlando.

-Small World Vacations is an Authorized Disney Vacation Planner, a special designation given by Disney to its top booking agencies.
-Sue is acknowledged as a Disney “expert among experts” and has contributed to The Unofficial Guide to Walt Disney World and other guidebooks.
-Sue was selected as one of the 2009 “Enterprising Women of the Year” by Enterprising Women magazine.
+Small World Vacations is a Diamond Level Authorized Disney Vacation Planner, a special designation given by Disney to its top booking agencies.
+Sue Pisaturo, the owner and founder, is acknowledged as a Disney “expert among experts” and has contributed to The Unofficial Guide to Walt Disney World and other guidebooks.

 Here’s how the process works.
 Small World Vacations uses a quotation system that helps them offer the best discounts available and also directs your request to the best agent for your needs.